Part-1

 ...

+and so on.
 The purpose of this approach is that the original Oracle Home is not disturbed and I can easily fall back in case of problems.
 This also means the database is down and up again, pretty much immediately.
 If I installed the patch directly on the Oracle Home, I would have had to shut the database for a long time—for the entire duration of the patch application.
 In addition, if the patch application had failed due to any reason, I would not have a clean Oracle Home.

 Now that I have several Oracle Homes, how can I see what changed?
 It’s really simple; I can use: